 2 Quart Saucier

-Our newest and smallest Saucier, the 2QT may not be great for large dinner parties but it’s ideal for smaller portions meant for two or just you.
-You can use it to boil grains or make a quick brown butter sauce but better yet, it’s the perfect size for sweet sauces.
-Caramel, ganache, or even jam is right at home in this pan.
+Our smallest saucier, the 2QT may not be great for large dinner parties but it’s ideal for smaller portions meant for two (or just you).
+You can use it to boil grains or make a quick brown butter sauce; but better yet, it’s the perfect size for sweet sauces—caramel, ganache, or even jam are all right at home in this pan.

 The 5-ply construction keeps the heat distribution even and hot-spot free, while the rounded walls make sure that none of your dairy or sugar-based sauces get stuck.
-Plus, the fluted lip makes pouring and decanting easier than any Saucepan.
-Next time you’re craving something sweet, even if it’s just to top off a bowl of store-bought ice cream, you’ll be glad you have one of these Sauciers in your kitchen.
+Plus, the fluted lip makes pouring and decanting easier than any saucepan.

 3 Quart Saucier

-The most common Saucier, our 3QT makes 2-3 servings of food.
-With a cooking surface diameter of 7-inches, you even have enough room to sear meat for sauce too.
-This slightly larger version is a favorite for making risotto as well.
-Because of the cladding process, the heat is distributed evenly between both the rounded bottom and the sides.
-The Saucier’s wide mouth gives you plenty of room to stir or whisk.
+The most common (and our most popular) saucier size, the 3QT makes 2-3 servings of food.
+With a cooking surface diameter of 7", you even have enough room to sear meat for sauce, too.
+This slightly larger version is a favorite for making risotto—because of the cladding process, the heat is distributed evenly between both the rounded bottom and the sides, and the wide mouth gives you plenty of room to stir or whisk.

 This size is often used by professional chefs to finish pasta on the line.
-When the pasta is nearly al dente, place it directly in your sauce-filled Saucier along with some pasta water.
+When the pasta is nearly al dente, place it directly in your sauce-filled saucier along with some pasta water.
 The starch from the cooking water helps the sauce emulsify and as the pasta finishes cooking, it absorbs even more flavor.
-Try this technique and be prepared to taste the best pasta dish you’ve ever made at home.
-This is probably the most versatile size for home cooks and is a great way to see all of the features the Saucier has to offer.

 5 Quart Saucier

-Our 5QT Saucier has all the functionality of the 3 QT, only bigger.
-With a cooking surface diameter of 8.75-inches, it’s great for searing larger quantities of meat and making a beautiful bolognese or red sauce to feed a crowd.
-Since it can get quite heavy when it’s full of food, we added a side handle to help you carry it from stovetop to table.
+The 5QT saucier has all the functionality of the 3 QT, only bigger.
+With a cooking surface diameter of 8.75", it’s great for searing larger quantities of meat and making a beautiful bolognese or red sauce to feed a crowd.
+Since it can get quite heavy when it’s full of food, this size features a side helper handle to distribute the weight and help you carry it from stovetop to table.

-The copper version of this Saucier is also available at a slightly larger 5.2QTs.
-It features a 9-inch cooking diameter and a Stainless Steel Stay-Cool handle.
+The copper version of this saucier is also available at a slightly larger 5.2QT size.
+It features a 9-inch cooking diameter and our proprietary Stay-Cool handle.
 Copper has superior heat responsiveness, which would make it a great choice for large batches of jam or jelly.
 Copper cookware is frequently used in high-end restaurants and it is a gorgeous addition to any home kitchen as well.